Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jaziel Pauda

 #### Status:
-This contribution is awaiting feedback as of 4/20/2018 after two patch sets.
+This contribution is awaiting feedback as of 4/20/2018 after two <abbr title="A set of changes intended to improve a codebase.">patch sets</abbr>.

 #### Description:
-MediaWiki HTML standards specify that there must not be more than one `<h1>` heading per page.
+MediaWiki <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> standards specify that there must not be more than one `<h1>` heading per page.
 This specification facilitates accurate screen reader navigation, maintains a separation between navigation and content, and ensures a logical heading structure.
 The home page of the MediaWiki QuizGame extension was structured entirely with `<h1>` headings.
-All those headings needed to be changed to `<h2>` elements in order to comply with the mentioned accessibility standards.
+All those headings needed to be changed to `<h2>` elements in order to comply with the mentioned <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> standards.

 #### Visuals:
-Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.
+Since this improvement consisted of only <abbr title="The use of HTML markup to reinforce the semantics, or meaning, of information in web pages.">semantic HTML</abbr> changes it involved no visual changes or representation.

 #### Work performed:
 * The work performed started with determining if the home page of the QuizGame extension was indeed structured with multiple `<h1>` headings.
 * After this verification, the intended layout of this page was examined to determine if any of the headings on the page were nested section headings or were headings for separate sections.
 * After it was determined that each heading represented the introduction of new independent section of the home page, each of the `<h1>` headings was changed to a `<h2>` heading.
-* Finally, CSS classes that selected the various `<h1>` tags were removed from the code because the styling they applied to the headings were no longer needed with the new heading structure.
+* Finally, <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> classes that selected the various `<h1>` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr> were removed from the code because the styling they applied to the headings were no longer needed with the new heading structure.

 #### Changes: